-obtained from the tests shall be used as follows to determine the correction factor: $Kwet_rst = 100/(100+ increase of deceleration distance (in %))$, with the deceleration distance resulting from tests 3 & 4 being the mean of the valid tests.

-- 4.4.1.5.1.3 The deceleration distance is defined as the total distance travelled from the triggering of brake command to the train stop, minus the distance travelled from this triggering to the elapsing of the equivalent brake build up time. - 4.4.1.5.1.4 In case a unique Kwet_rst (i.e. valid for all speeds) is defined, the maximum increase of deceleration distance between the tests 1 & 3 and 2 & 4 shall be retained. - 4.4.1.5.1.5 Note: supplementary tests at other initial speeds (e.g. low speed) may be performed according to the same requirements, e.g. depending on a particular braking system configuration.
+- 4.4.1.5.1.2 For each pair of deceleration distances (on dry rail and with low adhesion) obtained from the tests 4 & 5 and 2 & 6, the increase of deceleration distance (in %) obtained from the tests shall be used as follows to determine the correction factor: Kwet_rst = 100/(100+ increase of deceleration distance (in %)), with the deceleration distance resulting from tests 5 & 6 being the mean of the valid tests. - 4.4.1.5.1.3 The deceleration distance is defined as the total distance travelled from the triggering of brake command to the train stop, minus the distance travelled from this triggering to the elapsing of the equivalent brake build up time. - 4.4.1.5.1.4 In case a unique Kwet_rst (i.e. valid for all speeds) is defined, the maximum increase of deceleration distance between the tests 4 & 5 and 2 & 6 shall be retained. - 4.4.1.5.1.5 Note: supplementary tests at other initial speeds (e.g. low speed) may be performed according to the same requirements, e.g. depending on a particular braking system configuration.